-5/5 Recite Article II (large group) Together, recite Article II on page 11 of the New Member Workbook.
-Character Examples (large group) Turn to page 77 in your New Member Workbook.
+5/5 Recite Article II (large group)

+Character Examples (large group)

+Turn to page 77 in your New Member Workbook.
 We are going to begin by asking you to think of someone you admire.
 As you identify that person, start to identify why you admire them.
 What about that person is admirable?
 Why?

 Ask the group to share a few examples of who they admire and why.
 Listen for and reinforce examples of character: